glimpse-project/glimpse/src/README.md

 can be processed as follows:

 ```
-./image-pre-processor \
+image-pre-processor \
     /path/to/glimpse-training-data/renders/test-render \
     /path/to/glimpse-training-data/pre-processed/test-render \
-    src/label-map.json
+    /path/to/glimpse-training-data/label-maps/2018-06-render-to-2018-06-rdt-map.json
 ```

-The `src/label-map.json` argument defines a mapping from the label values found within .png images under the `labels/` subdirectory of the rendered training data and the packed/sequential indices that will be used while training.
+The `2018-06-render-to-2018-06-rdt-map.json` argument defines a mapping from the label values found within .png images under the `labels/` subdirectory of the rendered training data and the packed/sequential indices that will be used while training.

 The file follows a schema like:
 ```